Direct Marketing Coursework

 The USPS has joined with industry experts and Bentley University to develop Direct Marketing, an integrated direct mail marketing course curriculum designed specifically for undergraduate marketing students.
 Your students will develop skills that enable them to integrate direct mail in an omnichannel campaign.

 The course content is available as a full semester course or as individual modules that can be utilized to supplement existing coursework.
 Check out the syllabus by clicking here.
-Once you’ve decided which content interests you, submit a request by clicking here and we will send along the materials of interest.
+To discuss relevant content for your coursework, and to request access to the Direct Effect curriculum, click here to connect with the Academic Outreach team.

 Coursework has been developed through a relationship with Bentley University to help teach students the skills that enable them to integrate direct mail in an integrated omnichannel marketing campaign.